The best abs workout isn’t the one with the most crunches. Let’s get one thing out of the way first.

 A complete ab workout needs three things:

-The 6 Exercises
+The 6 exercises.

 Hang from a pull-up bar, arms fully extended.
 Lift your legs straight up – or bend your knees if you’re starting out.
 Lower slowly and controlled.
 No swinging.